Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes!
 View the schedule on our website.

 Yes!
-The Victoria Recreation Center's walking track is located above the ice rink and is heated in the winter.
+The Victoria Recreation Center's walking track is located above the ice rink.
 The walking track is free to everyone.
 Please note that the track will be closed during high school hockey games.
 Track users must be 10 years or older to use the walking track without adult supervision.

 Contact the Recreation Center at 952-443-4255 and speak with the Recreation Supervisor.